depuits/ned/README.md

 var editor = Ned.create(svgElement);
 ```

-After initializing the editor you can setup the option and create nodes.
+After creating an editor you can setup the options and create nodes.

 #### Options